History Files

 1922 - 1924

-The 'State of Syria' is established under the French mandate, replacing the Syrian Federation which had been formed in 1922.
-This new organisational body is created from a unification of the states of Aleppo and Damascus, both formed around ancient cities.
+This new organisational body is created from a unification of the 'State of Damascus' and the 'State of Aleppo', both formed around the ancient cities of Aleppo and Damascus.
 The 'State of Alawites' remains outside this new formation despite having been part of the former federation, while Jabal Druze and Greater Lebanon had not been part of the federation at all.

 1925